 Unlike the winged adults, butterfly larvae—caterpillars—lead a more inconspicuous existence often obscured by the leaves of their host plants.
 In one season, we may easily observe dozens upon dozens of butterflies of the same species; yet in one lifetime, we may never happen upon any of its caterpillars or recognize them if we do.
 Most butterflies use more than one plant species as host for their larvae, but monarch butterflies lay their eggs solely on milkweed leaves.
 [If you plant milkweed, be sure to use a native and not tropical/annual species.
 Learn why here: Plan to save monarch butterflies backfires.]

 Monarch butterflies (Danaus plexippus) east of the Rocky Mountains overwinter in Mexico but only those born around September or October make the trip.
-This last generation migrates to Mexico and then returns to the United States in early spring to mate and lay their eggs before they die.
-The first three to four generations hatched in spring and summer live about one month each.
+This last generation migrates to Mexico, often returning to the United States (Texas) in February to mate and lay their eggs before they die.
+The first three to four generations hatched in spring and summer live about one month apiece, each moving further northward.
 The last generation lives 6-9 months and may travel up to 3,000 miles in their lifetime.

 How do these showy insects defend themselves in an environment fraught with predators?
 The monarch butterfly’s bright coloration warns its enemies that it is poisonous (due to the milkweed toxin stored in its body).
 The southern form of the Admiral butterfly uses mimicry to keep predators like birds at bay.
 The coloring and pattern of the red-spotted purple (Limenitis arthemis) appear similar to that of the poisonous pipevine swallowtail (Battus philenor).
 Red-spotted purple larvae eat the leaves of hosts like downy serviceberry, aspen, cherry, cottonwood, scrub and black oaks and willow, while adults eat rotting fruit, sap, or sometimes the nectar from white flowers like Viburnum.